dwrobel/flatcam/README.md

 =================================================

+4.06.2019

+- PEP8 updates in FlatCAMExcEditor.py
+- added the Excellon Editor parameters to the Edit -> Preferences -> Excellon
+- fixed a small bug in Excellon Editor

 3.06.2019

 - TclCommand Geocutout is now creating a new geometry object when working on a geometry, preserving also the origin object